Looking for the best virtual private network (VPN) for China? One that actually works there?

 But I know people who have forgotten, and from what I’ve heard it’s technically possible to do in China but extremely hard for the average Joe.
 VPN sales are blocked in China, it’s as simple as that.

-Trust me, tech issues are the last thing you want to be dealing with while you hike the Great Wall!
+Trust me, tech issues are the last thing you want to be dealing with when you hike the Great Wall.

 Even the best VPNs are susceptible to the Chinese government’s crackdowns (which are becoming more common), and at times you may find that you can’t connect to the internet at all.